- Poster and Demo Session

 Call for Moonshines

-Moonshines will support participants in socially navigating the IK.
+Moonshines are volunteers who offer to support participants in navigating the IK socially.

 - have participated at least once at IK

 - want to help participants to navigate the IK

 - be interested in connecting a wide diversity of people with the IK experience

 If you are interested in being a Moonshine at IK 2020, please send a note (as well as any questions you have about the Moonshines) to email@example.com.